 Heat is needed throughout Flexographic and Gravure printing processes.
 Heaters are used for drying prints and coatings, mold and rubber plate making, supplemental heat as well as pre-heating.
 The initial stage where the web is unwound may even have heated rolls to help open, flatten and prepare the web before laying down ink.
 In this article we will be focusing on two critical applications namely, interstation drying and final stage drying.
-In both cases we are drying ink rapidly before the surface comes into contact with equipment or itself.
+In both Flexo and Gravure equipment we are drying ink rapidly with air heaters before the surface comes into contact with equipment or itself.

 Interstation drying happens between colors.
 An initial color is applied to a material from cylinder A, that ink is dried and then the next color is applied to the same material from cylinder B. In an eight color process you’ll have seven interstation dryers.
 Each station has one or more heaters broadcasting to a slotted air impinging nozzle, which in turn broadcasts the air onto the web.
 You could have three or four low-pressure high-volume air heaters like one of our Flow Torch™ products ducting off to multiple sections.
 The number of heaters may be different depending on whether you are printing magazines or dog food bags.